How do I apply to the Summer Residential Governor's School for Mathematics, Science, and Technology?

 When will I receive information on the Summer Residential Governor's School for Mathematics, Science, and Technology?

-We will mail an information packet to accepted students in early to mid-May.
+We will email an information packet to accepted students in early to mid-May.
 It will include forms which must be returned to us by early June.

 When is check-in?
 How do I complete the check-in process?

-We ask that you please complete the check-in process at Hall Campus Center Ballroom (3rd floor of Hall Campus Center) before the opening orientation which begins at 2 p.m.
-Light luncheon food may be purchased in the Dining Hall in Burton Student Center on campus, between 10:30 a.m. and 1:45 p.m., or you may wish to have lunch off campus before the 2 p.m. orientation session.
-The College Bookstore in Burton Student Center will also be open between 10 a.m. and 2 p.m. on check-in day.
+We ask that you please complete the check-in process at McWane Hall before the opening orientation in Snidow Chapel, which begins at 2 p.m.
+Light luncheon food may be purchased on campus in the Hall Campus Center Ballroom, between 10:30 a.m. and 1:45 p.m., or you may wish to have lunch off campus before the 2 p.m. orientation session.

 When you check in, you will receive your room key and a guest ID, which provides access to the residence hall and other campus facilities.
 After you check in, please move your car to the designated parking areas to provide others easy access to the check-in process.
 You may then move your personal belongings into your assigned room in McWane Hall.